pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

     --vnet-name $HUB_VNET_NAME \
     --location $LOCATION
 ````

+> [!Note]
+> Azure Bastion takes a while to create.
+This is a good time for a coffee break!

 5) Connect to VM using the portal:

 Upon successful installation of the Jumpbox Virtual Machine (VM), the next step is to validate the connectivity between the Bastion and Jumpbox host.
 Here are the steps to follow: